 But Alexander will not be outplayed.
 He camped the Macedonian army in the hills above the battle site to fuel up and rest while he drew up a game plan.
 The Persians, fearing a night attack, remained in ready formation all night, anxiously awaiting a charge that never came.

 At dawn, the Macedonians took the battlefield.
 True to his strategy, Alexander’s army advanced in a line with the two flanks drawn back like a bow.
 Then he ordered the entire Macedonian line to march quickly to the right.

-Darius, fearing he was about to be overlapped on his left side, sent in 5,000 of his best calvalry.
-Alexander counterstruck with a regiment of 1,500 mercenaries tasked with holding the right-hand position.
-Darius grew frustrated with the lack of progress, so he sent in another 10,000 calvalry, almost his entire left flank.
+Darius, fearing he was about to be overlapped on his left side, sent in 5,000 of his best cavalry.
+Alexander counter-struck with a regiment of 1,500 mercenaries tasked with holding the right-hand position.
+Darius grew frustrated with the lack of progress, so he sent in another 10,000 cavalry, almost his entire left flank.
 Alexander responded with what’s known as his “pawn sacrifice” of several thousand troops destined to die as a set up for the final move.